mirisuzanne/miriamsuzanne/content/2016/08/17/trans.rst

 If someone else you know transitions, don't assume my answer is true for them — ask!

-.. _on the about page: /who/
+.. _on my about page: /who/

 Can I be a helpful friend/ally?